jorisvddonk/questmark/examples/cookieStore.md

 Buying cookie...
 `"cookies" getContext 1 + "cookies" setContext`
-You now have `"cookies" getContext` cookies!
+You now have `"cookies" getContext emit` cookies!
 `"main" goto`

 # exit

-"See you again!"
+See you again!
 `exit`